BFM Times

 MakerDAO

-• Positioning: Issuer of DAI that is an on-chain collateralized debt position.
+• Positioning: Issuer of DAI, which is an on-chain collateralized debt position.

 • Core features: Vaults, stability fees, and real-world asset integrations.